smurashov/pumphouse/README.md

 Tenants are moved via calls to Identity API.
 Metadata read from source cloud API and uploaded to destination cloud API.

+### Users

+#### Dependencies

+For migrating users from source cloud, destination cloud must have the same set of tenants available.
+So the list of dependencies is as follows:

+- tenants

+#### Migration strategy

+Following strategies are supported for migrating users:

+- *all* moves all users from all tenants available in the source cloud, given the dependencies are satisfied
+- *tenant* moves all users from the given tenant in the source cloud
+- *specific* moves users specified by name or ID

+# Migration path

+Users are moved via calls to Identity API.
+The only exception to this process is the Password attribute: it must be copied over directly between state databases of source and destination clouds.

+### Roles

+#### Dependencies

+Role resource does not depend on resources of any other type being defined in the target cloud.

+#### Migration strategy

+Following strategies are supported for migrating roles:

+- *all* moves all role definitions from source to destination cloud

+#### Migration path

+Roles are moved via calls to Identity API.

+### User-role assignments

+#### Dependencies

+User-role assignments depend on the following resources:

+- tenants
+- users

+Note that mapping between resource IDs in source and destination clouds must be preserved for assignments to be correct.

+#### Migration strategy

+User-role assignments are moved via calls to Identity API.